shwetay10/VoiceOver/README.md

-# ReLoud
+# VoiceOver

-ReLoud is a text to speech web app built on mdbootstrap and VanillaJS which uses Google's WebSpeech API for text to speech conversion in 24 different voices.
+VoiceOver is a text to speech web app built on mdbootstrap and VanillaJS which uses Google's WebSpeech API for text to speech conversion in 24 different voices.

 ### Features
 - Volume level control